w3f/polkadot-wiki/docs/learn/learn-governance.md

 The figure shows that the launch period is shown with a fixed length.
 Still, it varies depending on who initiated the proposal and how many proposals there are in the pipeline.
-Council motions will likely have a short launch period overall due to their importance, while some low-priority public referenda might take longer unless they are the only ones in the pipeline.
+Council motions will likely have a short launch period when compared to the public referenda might take longer unless they are the only ones in the pipeline.

 In (2), the proposal is selected for a referendum.
 Proposals initiated by the public will become a